tilaven/tibia-sprites-exporter/README.md

 /_/ /___/___/  |___/\___(_)_/
 ```

-A small, fast CLI utility to extract Tibia client sprite sheets into PNG files and optionally split them into
+A small, fast, and cross-platform CLI utility to extract Tibia client sprite sheets into PNG files and optionally split
-per-sprite PNGs named by their sprite ID.
+them into per-sprite PNGs named by their sprite ID.

 # What this tool does:
 - Reads Tibia's catalog-content.json (the asset catalog used by the client).